zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 \end{aligned}
 $$

 for all $\small \bm{v}$.
-Expressed this way, it is clear that the constraint is geometric (e.i. coordinate-independent, basis-independent) in nature:
+Expressed this way, it is clear that the constraint is geometric (e.i., coordinate-independent, basis-independent) in nature:

 $$ \tag{1b}
 	\bm{n} = \int_{\bm{m} \in \mathbb{S^2}} \bm{m} D(\bm{m}) d\Omega(\bm{m}).
 $$

 Eqn.
 1 tells us a few things.
-Geometrically, it says that the projected areas of the microsurface and the macrosurface must must coincide in any given direction.
+Geometrically, it says that the projected areas of the microsurface and the macrosurface must coincide in any given direction.
 Furthermore, by substituting a constant NDF (or from its definition), we can see that it is measured in units of reciprocal solid angle.

 In the special case of $\small \bm{v} = \bm{n}$, we obtain